Jocelyn Yow

-Jocelyn Yow (born 1995) is an American politician who currently serves as city councilmember of District 4 in Eastvale, California (December 2018–present).
+Jocelyn Yow (born 1995) is an American politician serving as a member of the Eastvale, California city council for district 4 since December 2018.
 She also serves as the Legislative Advocacy Director at IGNITE National, a non-profit organization that works to elect young women into office.
 On December 10, 2020, Yow was sworn in as mayor of Eastvale, making her the youngest woman of color (25 years old at the time) to serve as mayor in a California city.

 Early life and education

 Yow was born in San Jose, California.
 She is the daughter of a Malaysian Chinese father and Vietnamese refugee mother.
 Her father grew up in a small village in Malaysia and moved to the United States in the 1980s to pursue engineering at the University of Arizona, becoming the first from his village to go there.
 Her mother grew up in Vietnam but fled to a refugee camp in Malaysia as a result of the Vietnam War.
 Thereafter, she moved to the United States where she met Yow's father.
 When Yow was one year old, her family moved from the United States to Kedah, Malaysia, in order to take care of her ill grandfather.
 During her time there, she studied at SMJK Keat Hwa in Alor Setar.
 As a kid, she joined several service-oriented organizations through her parents' guidance such as Lions Club, the World Association of Girl Guides, and Girl Scouts.
 She learned English through watching American media such as Disney Channel, HBO, and Hallmark.
 However, she is also a native speaker of Chinese and Malay.
 In 2011 (age 16), she moved back to the United States, settling in Eastvale, California in hopes of attending college.
 A few years later (2014), she graduated from Norco College with an associate degree in Social and Behavioral Sciences.
 There, she was a member of the Honors Program and Alpha Gamma Sigma.
 She was also the youngest student body president and served as student commencement speaker.
 She then transferred to the University of California, Berkeley and earned a bachelor's degree.
 Recently, she earned her master's degree in government from Harvard Extension School.